uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 # User Experience

 So far in this chapter we have gone into detail about HCI and the principles behind it.
-In the tech industry it is not very often that you meet someone with a job title of “HCI expert”, instead, they are called User Experience (UX) Designers, and HCI is recognised as their academic background.
+In the tech industry it is not very often that you meet someone with a job title of “HCI expert”, instead, they are called *User Experience (UX) Designers*, and HCI is recognised as their academic background.
 UX Designers look at the big picture, they think about everything from a user’s first encounter, to their day to day interactions with it, how it affects their job or life, and even how they feel about it.
 In contrast, HCI tends to focus on specific tasks and elements of the interface.

-User Experience is all about how the user interacts with the device or application.
+User Experience is all about *how* the user interacts with the device or application.
 Is it intuitive?
 Or is it confusing?
 Do the interactions feel natural, or are they unfamiliar?
 Is it easy to use, or does the user feel like they are struggling?
 A User Experience designer has to consider all of these things when designing a new application and there are many different methods they use to do this.
-In this section we’ll look at a few different methods and how they fit into a UX Study when designing a new product from scratch.
+In this section we’ll look at a few different methods and how they fit into a *UX Study* when designing a new product from scratch.

 ## User Experience Study